 Q: Who designed the proposed improvements?

 A: The site was designed by Lead Designer Bob Gilchrest and Engineer George Johanassen from Allied Engineering Associates.
-Allied also designed the landscaping for City Meadow and the Norfolk Village Center.
+Allied also designed the renovation of Robertson Plaza and City Meadow Connector, located in the Norfolk Village Center.
 Rob White Architect Co., located in Bethany, designed the proposed amenity building.
-Kloter Farms designed the proposed garage.
+Kloter Farms designed the proposed garage, which is a stick-built (wood) structure, and which resembles the home at 68 Maple Ave.

 Q: How will The Manor House Inn contribute to and support the broader Norfolk community?